New Construction/New Home Inspections

 Check Out Our Sample Reports

-Alpha Building Inspections is a professional Merrimack Home Inspection company that is a member of Inter-NACHI and holds state licenses in Home Inspections, and certification in Wood Destroying Organisms, Well / Water Testing and Radon Gas Testing in Merrimack, Nashua, Manchester, Concord, Amherst, Bow Portsmouth, Dover, Hampton, Rochester, & Greater Derry New Hampshire
+Alpha Building Inspections is a professional Portsmouth New Home Inspection company that is a member of Inter-NACHI and holds state licenses in Home Inspections, and certification in Wood Destroying Organisms, Well / Water Testing and Radon Gas Testing in Merrimack, Nashua, Manchester, Concord, Amherst, Bow Portsmouth, Dover, Hampton, Rochester, & Greater Derry New Hampshire

 - Home Inspection (Buyer’s Inspections)